-- Have financial need (not a criteria for some scholarships and some loans) - Have a high school diploma - Be working toward your first undergraduate degree at Bloomfield College and be enrolled in an academic program that is approved by the federal government - Be a U.S. citizen or eligible noncitizen (not a criteria for all scholarships or institutional work-study) - Have a valid Social Security number - Be registered with the Selective Service (if applicable) - Maintain satisfactory academic progress
+- Complete a FAFSA application - Have financial need (not a criterion for some scholarships and some loans) - Have a high school diploma - Be working toward your first undergraduate degree at Bloomfield College and be enrolled in an academic program that is approved by the federal government - Be a U.S. citizen or eligible noncitizen (not a criterion for all scholarships) - Have a valid Social Security number - Be registered with the Selective Service (if applicable) - Maintain satisfactory academic progress academic progress toward a degree.